cs10/bjc-su25/_projects/project6-proposals.md

 [VII.
 Proposal Review: What to Expect](#proposal-review-what-to-expect)

-## Important logistics

-- The Project Proposal Meeting is worth 10 points of your final grade.
-10 minute Meetings will be held in person Mon-Fri during Week 11 in Soda 326.
-To schedule a booking, click here for the booking page: [Proposal Meeting Sign-ups](https://calendar.google.com/calendar/u/0/appointments/AcZssZ2gYOJsSLRS97v-zbASRViZIUo_fKvMB9qPQEQ=).
-- You must work in groups of 2.
-Groups of 3 are sometimes permitted with approval from a TA, and we increase their project-complexity requirements accordingly.
-If you want to work alone you must get explicit permission from your lab TA.
-You will still be graded as if you were in a group of 2.
-- The deadline for this proposal part of the project is Wednesday, 10/30 at 11:59pm PST.
-Please ensure that you submit your proposal before the deadline.
-There will be NO extensions available for the proposal and it is your responsibility to reach out on EdStem if your group can not make any of the meeting times.
-- Please sign up for a time slot to meet up with a staff member for a proposal review before you submit the assignment on gradescope.
-You should sign up for an appointment on Google Calendar.
-You can choose whichever time works best for your group.
-Meetings will take place in-person, during designated lab times.
-- If none of the times work for you, please make a private post on Ed ASAP.
-If you do not notify us by 10/30, you will not be able to meet with a staff member and will receive a 0 on this part of the project.

 ## Introduction

-For the final project, you’ll be building a project that you envision in either Snap! or Python, completely from scratch (how cool is that!)
+For the final project, you’ll be building a project that you envision in Snap!, completely from scratch (how cool is that!)
 First, however, you’ll need to submit a project proposal that will be reviewed by a staff member to ensure that your project won’t be too easy or too complex.
 The proposal should come to about 1-2 pages, single-spaced (before you transfer the information to Gradescope).
 An example is provided below.
 This proposal is meant to be just an ideas-focused starting point — the spec for the technical requirements of the final project can be found here, and you should reference that as you work with a staff member to ensure that your project idea will meet all requirements.

 Please read through this entire spec before writing your proposal.
 Keep in mind that the project proposal is a REQUIRED element of the final project, and you will receive a 0 on this part of the project if you do not submit your proposal and meet with a staff member for feedback.